 ReturnFunc(CallingPid,ReturnValue,PublLD) -> {ok,NewPrivLD,Output}.
-Further the ReturnFunc must handle the fact that a return_trace message arrives for a call which was never noticed.
-This because the message queue of the meta tracer may have been emptied.
+Further the ReturnFunc must handle the fact that a return_trace message arrives for a

 See tpm/X for details on arguments and return values.

 Same as tpm/X but all match specs in MS containing a trace action term will have a {tracer,Tracer} appended to its enable-list.
 Tracer will be the current output for regular trace messages as specified when tracing was initiated.
 This function is useful when setting a meta trace pattern on a function with the intent that its execution shall turn tracing on for the process executing the match-spec in the meta trace pattern.
 The reason the tracer process trace flag can not be explicitly written in the action term by the user is that it may be difficult to learn its exact value for a remote node.
 Further more inviso functions are made to work on several nodes at the same time, requiering different match specs to be set for different nodes.